6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Avoid biting your nails, as this increases the risk of chipping or cracking a tooth.
 Additionally, don’t use your teeth to open objects.
 Opt for scissors instead.

-Also, for patients who play sports, we offer custom mouthguards.
+Also, we offer custom mouthguards for patients who play sports.
 These are superior to the over-the-counter boil-and-bite mouthguards.
 Our custom mouthguards are made of stronger and thicker materials than store-bought options.
-Our mouthguards will cushion a hard blow to the face.
-This will better protect your teeth while you are playing the game.
+They will cushion a hard blow to the face, better protecting your teeth while you are playing the game.

 You can receive a night guard if you clench or grind your teeth.
 Similar to sports mouthguards, a night guard covers the teeth.
 A nightguard can cover the upper or lower teeth with a hard plastic.
 Custom-made night guards prevent further tooth wear, jaw pain, and headaches.
 If you have damage from teeth grinding, we can provide treatment to fix your teeth.